[?] Subscribe To This Site

 6. Cheer on your parents for their progress.
 Be an example by beginning and continuing a regular exercise routine yourself!

-GENERAL WARM-UP (SEATED)
+GENERAL WARM-UP FOR SENIORS (SEATED)

-Seated Chair Leg Stretch:
+Seated Chair Leg Stretch

 Seated Knee Extension

-BALANCE EXERCISES
+BALANCE EXERCISES FOR SENIOR CITIZENS

 Balance exercises: simple to advanced